OpenPodcar/OpenPodcar/README.md

 sudo lsusb -v | grep 'idVendor\|idProduct\|iSerial'
 ```
 - The above command displays the idVendor and idProduct for all the serial devices connected to your laptop and needs to be reported in the Simlink.
-- For example, for the OpenPodcar we copy the following lines in "99-tty.rules":
+- For example, for the OpenPodcar copy the following lines in "99-tty.rules":
 ```
 #Arduino com-port rules
 SUBSYSTEM=="tty", ATTRS{idVendor}=="2341", ATTRS{idProduct}=="0043", SYMLINK+="ttyArduino", GROUP="dialout", MODE="0666"